ethereumjs/node-devp2p/README.md

     - [`Peer` events](#peer-events)

 ## `Network`

 ### `new Network([options])`
 Creates new Network object with the following arguments
 - `options` - An object with the Network configuration.
 See [`Network` options](#network-options)

 ### `Network` options
-When creating a Network the following options can be used to configure its behavoir.
+When creating a Network the following options can be used to configure its behaviour.
-- `timeout` - The lenght of time in milliseconds to wait for a peer to response after connecting to it
+- `timeout` - The length of time in milliseconds to wait for a peer to respond after connecting to it
-- `maxPeers` - The max number of peer the network will try to connect to
+- `maxPeers` - The max number of peers the network will try to connect to
-- `clientId` - specifies the client software identity, as a human-readable string
+- `clientId` - Specifies the client software identity, as a human-readable string
 - `publicIp` - The public ip of this node
-- `secretKey` - a 32 byte `Buffer` use to encrypte packets and identify the node.
+- `secretKey` - A 32 byte `Buffer` used to encrypte packets and identify the node
-- `subprotocols` - a hash containing the subprotocol name and its corisponding version number
+- `subprotocols` - A hash containing the subprotocol name and its corresponding version number

 ### `Network` methods

 #### `network.listen([port], [host])`
-start the tcp server
+Start the tcp server
 - `host` - The hostname or IP address the server is bound to.
 Defaults to `0.0.0.0` which means any available network
-- `port` - The TPC port the server is listening to.
+- `port` - The TCP port the server is listening to.
 Defaults to port `30303`

 #### `network.connect(peer, [callback])`
-connect to a peer
+Connect to a peer
 - `peer` - a POJO containing
     - `host` - the hostname or IP of the peer
     - `port` - the port of the peer